Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 Once you know which dataset you want to train on, you can follow the instruction below to train a model on it.

+> TODO: We should make kubeflow as a prerequisite more clear and explicit.
+Basically, we provide docker image but they will need to setup their own infra.

 Note that these instructions focus on the recommended containerized approach to run a training job on a [Kubeflow](https://www.kubeflow.org/docs/gke/gcp-e2e) cluster on Google Kubernetes Engine ([GKE](https://cloud.google.com/kubernetes-engine)).
 We do this to avoid reproducibility issues people may encounter on different platforms with different dependencies etc. You can use our [docker image](https://hub.docker.com/r/unitytechnologies/datasetinsights) if you're interested in running the same container on your own infrastructure; otherwise you can run one of the pre-compiled Kubeflow Pipelines documented below.

 ### Train on UnityGroceries-Synthetic dataset

 This section shows you how to train a model on the sample synthetic dataset.
 Note that this is a small dataset which is the fastest to train but won't produce the best results; for that, you can train a model that uses a larger synthetic dataset and [fine tunes the model on real images](#train-on-synthetic-and-real-world-dataset-optional).
 To observe the best results we have obtained, you can follow the instructions to run one of our [pre-trained models](#using-our-pre-trained-models) below.

+> TODO: instead of hiding uri under `pipeline`, this should be explicit in this doc.

 To train the model, simply [import](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/#deploy-kubeflow-and-open-the-pipelines-ui) the pre-compiled [pipeline](https://raw.githubusercontent.com/Unity-Technologies/datasetinsights/master/kubeflow/compiled/train_on_synthdet_sample.yaml) into your kubeflow cluster.
 The figure below shows how to do this using the web UI.
 You can optionally use the [KFP CLI Tool](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool)